With the advent of WordPress, anyone can now register a domain name and start a blog within no time, but how many of them are really successful?

 #3 Aysha Iqbal

 Aysha Iqbal began her blogging journey in 2010 and now operate several websites one of which is unlimitedincomenow.com

 1. I would have started on a self-hosted site from day #1.
-I admit that I did allow the technical requirements scare me all those years ago but the truth is things got way better after I made that plunge.
-I do feel that it was a rough transition back and I could have avoided all that if I had started with a self hosted site from Day 1.
-Yes it’s a paid thing and we haven’t made a single cent yet.
-But it’s an investment- The first investment you are going to make to ensure that the efforts you are about to put on your blog materializes and brings you profits.
+I admit that I did allow the technical requirements to scare me all those years ago but the truth is things got way better after I made that plunge.
+I do feel that it was a rough transition back and I could have avoided all that if I had started with a self-hosted site from Day 1.
+Yes, it’s a paid thing and we haven’t made a single cent yet.
+But it’s an investment- The first investment you are going to make to ensure that the efforts you are about to put on your blog materializes and bring you profits.

 #4 Bhanu Pratap Kaushik

 1. I wish I could have started List Building on my blog earlier.
 Newbie bloggers do not understand the importance of email lists.
 Your list is a continuous source of driving traffic to your content/products/services if Google fails to rank your site.

 2. It took me around 1.5 years to be frank.
 Though, making money wasn’t my main motive when I had started.
 It was a by-product of good and engaging content I guess.
 I would recommend newbie bloggers to focus on a single niche.
 They should start a PMD and target long tail low competitive keywords otherwise most of them will lose the motivation if they are unable to drive traffic/make money during their initial phase.
 Lastly, treat blogging as a business.
 You are providing your customer with a solution.
 More solutions mean more trust which means more revenue – thetechswag.com

 #5 Carly Campbell